-In addition to the gap analysis, a level of service (LOS) review was conducted to further understand the acreage needs for parkland.
+In addition to the gap analysis, a Level of Service (LOS) review was conducted to further understand the acreage needs for parkland.
 Service standards are the adopted guidelines or benchmarks the City is trying to attain with their parks system; the level of service is a snapshot in time of how well the City is meeting its adopted standards.
-The level of service can evaluate how the City and its park system measures up to parks systems across the country with comparable population sizes, population densities and parkland acreages
+The level of service can evaluate how the City and its park system measures up to parks systems across the country with comparable population sizes, population densities and parkland acreages.

-Traditionally, the application of numeric standards for the provision of parks has applied an acreage of parkland per thousand residents as a target measurement for adopted benchmark standards.
+Traditionally, the application of numeric standards for the provision of parks has been based on an acreage of parkland per thousand residents as a target measurement for adopted benchmark standards.
 However, rather than applying the traditional National Recreation and Park Association's (NRPA) published park standards that primarily frame LOS as parkland acres per capita, many communities are developing guidelines that are customized to their community and its unique park and recreation demands and needs.
-This plan evaluates the City's current levels of service standards and offers recommendations for the refinement of a more contemporary set of standards.
+This plan evaluates the Citv's current levels of service standards relative to previous master planning standards, and offers recommendations for the refinement of a more contemporary set of standards.